Detective Comics: Batman / Bruce Wayne

 After publishing on a monthly schedule throughout its run, Detective Comics became a bi-monthly book from issues #435 (June–July 1973) to #445 (Feb.-March 1975).
 Issues #438 (Dec.
 1973-Jan.
 1974) to #445 (Feb.–March 1975) of the series were in the 100 Page Super Spectacular format.
 O'Neil and artist Dick Giordano created the Batman supporting character Leslie Thompkins in the story "There Is No Hope in Crime Alley" appearing in issue #457 (March 1976).
 Writer Steve Englehart and artist Marshall Rogers produced an acclaimed run of Batman stories in Detective Comics #471–476 (Aug.
-1977 – April 1978), and provided one of the definitive interpretations that influenced the 1989 Batman film and would be adapted for the 1990s animated series.
+1977 – April 1978), and provided one of the definitive interpretations that influenced the 1989 Batman film and was adapted for the 1990s animated series.
 The Englehart and Rogers pairing, was described in 2009 by comics writer and historian Robert Greenberger as "one of the greatest" creative teams to work on the Batman character.
 In their story "The Laughing Fish", the Joker is brazen enough to disfigure fish with a rictus grin, then expects to be granted a federal trademark on them, only to start killing the bureaucrats who try to explain to him that obtaining such a claim on a natural resource is legally impossible.

 Writer Len Wein and Rogers co-created the third version of the supervillain Clayface in Detective Comics #478 (July–Aug.
 1978).
 From issue #481 (Dec.
 1978 – Jan.
 1979) through #495 (Oct.
 1980), the magazine adopted the expanded Dollar Comics format used by the canceled Batman Family, adding solo features including "Robin: the Teen Wonder", "Batgirl", the "Human Target" and the anthology "Tales of Gotham City", which featured stories of the city's ordinary people.
 Julius Schwartz, who had edited the title for most of its run since 1964, left the series as of issue #484 (June–July 1979) The original Katherine Kane also known as "Batwoman" was killed in the lead story in issue #485 (Aug.–Sept.
 1979) by the League of Assassins.